guettli/lets-fix-js/README.md

 > but now JSON is used do describe the data for all world.
 > So, please make // into comments for JSON, let the spice flow.

+## New Features

+Here some new features for JS and JSON

+### Bidirectional replication

+If would be very handy if bidirectional replication would be made available in JavaScript.

+PouchDB already implements such a feature.
+See: https://pouchdb.com/guides/replication.html#couchdb-sync

+This would make it much easier to write "offline first" applications.

+I how no clue how to implement this, but I would love to use it, if it was available.

 ## Thanks

 - @orta at https://gitter.im/Microsoft/TypeScript